ietf-wg-httpapi/deprecation-header/draft-ietf-httpapi-deprecation-header.md

 Deprecation = sf-date
 ~~~

-Servers MUST NOT include more than one `Deprecation` header field in the same response.

 The date is the date when the resource was or will be deprecated.
 It is in the form of an Structured Field Date as defined in Section 3.3.7 of [SFBIS].